 We’ve also added an internet enabled Welcome Screen, that will periodically fetch news, products and security updates that may be relevant for you.
 Keep an eye on this space occasionally for new content.

 SPSS Statistics 27 also ships with the latest version of Python 3.8.2 to meet updated security requirements.
 Note, there are some changes between Python 2 and Python 3 that may cause compatibility issues.
 If you have script and code written in a previously supported Python 2.X version, you will get a warning; you may install Python 2.X following guidance published here.

 The IBM Community portal is now the new home for SPSS Statistics product related blogs, videos and discussions.
 You’ll also notice that the community link within the SPSS Statistics 27 Help menu now points to the community page for SPSS Statistics.
 We invite you to signup, get engaged, ask questions, learn about upcoming events, and reference blogs.

 More information on SPSS Statistics, pricing and purchasing options.
 Access our Free 14 day trial offer2

 2 = The free trial is for SPSS Statistics Subscription, which is nearly identical to SPSS Statistics 27.
 The trial version of the software is, however, a separate and standalone software installation.
-You will need to download and install SPSS Statistics 27 separately on your machine, after purchase.#News-DS#Highlights-home#Highlights
+You will need to download and install SPSS Statistics 27 separately on your machine, after purchase.#News-DS#Highlights-home#Highlights#SPSSStatistics

 If you'd like to purchase, or upgrade to SPSS Statistics 27 please contact an IBM Sales representative or an IBM SPSS business partner.